(2009) - Star Trek Into Darkness

 Terror".
 Why doesn't anyone surmise that he has to be a Vulcan because that is how he must have looked to them?

-- Well, these Romulans do not look like any other
+- The Romulans in this movie do not look like any other

 Romulans of the 24th century though.
 They have lost the V-shaped forehead